 - inviting followers and influencers to pin on your Boards

 - using “find friends” on Twitter and Facebook

 - direct site links in descriptions

 - a variety of content: seasonal and relevant

-- Use the information from Pinterest Analytics to create a more successful future strategy
+5. Use the information from Pinterest Analytics to create a more successful future Pinterest marketing strategy.